 - Nausea and vomiting

 - Suspected sprain or strain with pain, swelling and restricted mobility

 - Visit to the Health Office 2 times in one day for the same complaint

 - Need to rest in the Health Office more than 30 minutes

 - Need to be seen by a doctor or dentist

 Remember, students with a fever must stay at home until their temperature has been normal (98.6° F or 37.0° C or less) for at least 24 hours – without the use of a fever-reducing medicine such as paracetamol or ibuprofen.

 If a student has an injury or illness and needs to go home, a parent or guardian will be contacted.
 The student must be picked up from the Health Office by a parent or other adult designated by the parent.
-In the case of an urgent situation when the parent cannot be reached, the student will be transported to an appropriate hospital by school vehicle or ambulance.
+In the case of an urgent situation when the parents cannot be reached, the student will be transported to an appropriate hospital by a school vehicle or ambulance.
 The nurse will accompany the student, and the parents will be notified to meet the child at the hospital.